“Woven through my life and art are

 Biography

-Ann is a Copley Fellow at the Copley Society of Art in Boston.
-Ann was selected to complete a month-long artist residency at the historic Fine Arts Work Center in Provincetown, MA in September 2014 and has completed several return residencies.
-Ann is a signature member of the New England Watercolor Society.
+Ann is a Copley Fellow at the Copley Society of Art in Boston recently displaying work at the new Langham Hotel in Boston.
+Ann was selected by co/so to complete a month-long artist residency at the historic Fine Arts Work Center in Provincetown, MA in September 2014 and has completed several return residencies.
+Ann is an award-winning member and signature member of the New England Watercolor Society.

-Her work hangs in many private and public collections including the permanent collections of Coverys, Boston; the McIninch Gallery at Southern New Hampshire University SNHU and Keene State College; Tenn and Tenn law firm, Elliot Hospital, Catholic Medical Center and Manchester Place in Manchester, NH among many others.
+Her work hangs in many private and public collections including the permanent collections of Coverys, Boston; the McIninch Gallery at Southern New Hampshire University SNHU, Keene State College and University of New Hampshire; Tenn and Tenn law firm, Elliot Hospital, Catholic Medical Center and Manchester Place in Manchester, NH, among many more.
 Her award-winning work has been juried several times into the Currier Museum of Art/NH Art Association Annual Exhibitions, twice into the New Hampshire Biennial, several times in New England Watercolor Society regional and national exhibitions.
 Her work was awarded the Silver Medal in the 2019 New England Watercolor Society signature member exhibition.
 Her whimsical illustrations have been donated to the non-profit organization CASANH greeting card fundraising project for many years with her 'Old Man of the Mountain' design a perennial bestseller.
+Ann has also taught at the NH Institute of Art and Currier Museum of Art community art center in Manchester.

-Ann is represented by Art3 Gallery in Manchester, NH; George Marshall Store Gallery in York, ME; Kennedy Gallery and Framing, Portsmouth, NH; Portland Art Gallery, Portland, ME; Powers Gallery in Acton, MA; Sullivan Framing in Bedford, NH.
+Ann is represented by Portland Art Gallery, Portland, ME; George Marshall Store Gallery in York, ME; Kennedy Gallery and Framing, Portsmouth, NH; Powers Gallery in Acton, MA; Sullivan Framing in Bedford, NH and Art3 Gallery in Manchester, NH.
 Previous representations include: Addison Gallery, Orleans, MA; Camden Falls Gallery, Camden, ME; and Gallery Antonia, Chatham, MA.

 Resume